ulfschneider/ulf.website/content/posts/2023-06-28-move-on-from-figma.md

     - css
     - star
 ---
 Reading Shamsi Brinn´s article [<cite>Why I moved on from Figma</cite>](https://nohandoff.org/why-i-dont-use-figma/) made me nod many times.
-Shamsi is doing functional prototypes with HTML and Bootstrap instead of creating Figma-based upfront designs.
+Shamsi is doing functional prototypes for web applications with HTML and Bootstrap instead of creating Figma-based upfront designs.
 She articulates so many insightful points in a way I couldn´t.
 Check out her [nohandoff.org](https://nohandoff.org) website, it´s great.
 My summary (the entire article is well worth reading):

 ## Figma drawbacks
 - Project handoff is baked into Figma, because it is used to create an intermediate product.